Code-Institute-Submissions/laurabolwell-little-riders-academy/README.md

 - **View Queries Accordian**

-    - Details about this particular feature, including the value to the site, and benefit for the user.
-Be as detailed as possible!
+    - Only accessible to superusers.
+Name, email address and date shown in the header, the message is shown in the collapsed body section.
+Messages are displayed in order from newest date.

 ![screenshot](documentation/features/view_queries.png)